15 Essential Oils For Nausea: What Works and How to Use Them

 9. Cilantro Essential Oil

 Not to be confused with coriander, cilantro refers to the leaves on the coriander plant.
-This herbaceous, sweet, and fresh oil is great for relieving indigestion and nausea.
+This herbaceous, sweet, and fresh oil may help relieve nausea.

 10. Caraway Essential Oil